alenpuzic/alenpuzic.github.io/_drafts/2015-02-20-hosting-a-static-s3-site-with-ssl.md

 ### Create S3 buckets

-To set up your static site with a custom domain on Amazon's S3 you need to create at least 2 buckets, one for your apex domain (example.com) and another for the www subdomain (www.example.com).
+To host your site on Amazon's S3 you need to create at least 2 buckets, one for your apex domain (example.com) and another for the www subdomain (www.example.com).
 We're also going to create a 3rd optional bucket (logs.example.com) to store CloudFront access logs, which we'll setup at a later stage of this tutorial.

 _It's worth noting that bucket names in S3 are universal, so if another AWS user has a bucket 'example.com' then you won't be able to create a bucket with that name.
 If that happens don't worry.
-The bucket names that host your static site do not have to match your domain name._
+The bucket names you'll create do not have to match your domain name._

 We need to create 3 buckets for our hosting setup: